hohiemer/CaptainsLog/README.md

 Run the script locally to create `.cache-<spotify-username>`.

 Commit `Procfile`, `.cache-<spotify-username>`, `requirements.txt`, and `captainslog.py` and push to Heroku.

+Add your Spotify client ID, client secret, and redirect URI as config variables.

 Use the Heroku scheduler add-on to schedule the script as desired.